 Adding strength training sessions to the numerous martial arts classes needed for an individual to be competent in MMA makes it easy to overtrain.
 Exceeding what your body could handle will result in mental and physical fatigue.
 Arriving to class with a sore and fatigue body from an previous night’s intense lifting session is disadvantageous since you will be sloppier in your movements and have a higher chance of getting injured.

 Overwhelming your body past its threshold limits can have prolonged damaging effects.
-The following are remedies for mitigating these occurrences and keep you in tip top shape, without sacrificing endurance, flexiblity, and agility.
+The following are remedies for mitigating these occurrences.

-Avoid Lifting Maximum Reps – To avoid being sore and have fatigue detrimental to your training, focus on lifting moderate weights instead of trying to find your one rep max weight.
+- Avoid Lifting Maximum Reps – To avoid being sore and have fatigue detrimental to your training, focus on lifting moderate to heavy weights instead of trying to find your one rep max weight.
 Additionally, you could increase the number of sets performed instead of completing the exercise to failure.

 - After Class – Try changing your weightlifting sessions to take place after your last martial arts class of the day.
 This action allows you to prioritize and dedicate your time to getting better at MMA first and then use the time leftover for strengthening your body.